 IAIA Fall 2021 Creative Writing Contest

 This semester the Institute of American Indian Arts (IAIA) Creative Writing department hosted a writing contest open to all IAIA students.
-The categories were Poetry, Fiction, and Non-Fiction, and five winners were chosen overall.
-We are pleased to showcase the incredible talent that is coming out of IAIA and will share these five pieces of work periodically through the remainder of the semester.
+The categories were Poetry, Fiction, and Non-Fiction, and four winners were chosen overall.
+We are pleased to showcase the incredible talent that is coming out of IAIA and will share these four pieces of work periodically through the remainder of the semester.

 About Creative Writing

 Inspired by the words of our elders and those in our literary lineages, we create worlds from words in pursuing excellence in the fields of poetry, fiction, creative nonfiction, journalism, and dramatic writing (both stage and screen).
 Although students choose one or two primary areas of focus, we support exploration of the overlaps and cross-pollination between genres.
 All members of our Creative Writing faculty are writers themselves.
 Our interests include environmental literature, hybrid forms, text and image, ecopoetry, creative writing informed by history and research, linguistics, language preservation, creative nonfiction and memoir, speculative fiction, graphic novels, and more.